Shipping a Large RF Transmitter System

 - Document all measurements and weights with photos and a detailed component list.

-- Identify hazardous materials (batteries, etc.), ensure proper labeling and handling.
+- Identify hazardous materials (batteries, etc.), ensure proper labelling and handling.
 Prepare SDS.

 - Assess radiation levels and implement necessary shielding and safety measures.